1. Selecting the best person for the job

 - Can you demonstrate this on your form?

 i) Personal Details

-Other personal details will not be used as part of the selection process unless there is a Genuine Occupation Requirement which applies to the post.
+Other than your contact details, personal details will not be used as part of the selection process unless there is a Genuine Occupation Requirement which applies to the post.
 For example, if a post requires that a woman be appointed.
 A small number of jobs can be specified as having a Genuine Occupation Requirement where certain criteria apply.

 ii) Education, Qualifications and Training

 Give a list of formal and informal training that is relevant to the job.
 Formal training is that which is certified, a degree, for example.
 Sometimes we ask for specific qualifications.
 You may need to provide information so we can assess whether you meet the qualification requirements, for example relevant qualifications needed for social work or accountancy.